All Products

 media workflow

 A media workflow is a series of preset jobs.
-When you upload a file to a specific Object Storage Service (OSS) bucket, the jobs are automatically or manually triggered and sequentially executed based on the preset steps and conditions.
+When you upload a file to a specific Object Storage Service (OSS) bucket, the jobs are automatically or manually triggered and run sequentially based on preset steps and conditions.
 Each media workflow is uniquely identified by an ID.

 activity

-A media workflow contains multiple nodes.
-Each node is called an activity.
-Each workflow must start with an Input node and end with a Publish node.
+A media workflow contains multiple nodes, each called an activity.
+Every workflow must start with an Input node and end with a Publish node.
 Intermediate nodes can be freely orchestrated.
-In a workflow, you can add different types of nodes, such as the Analyze, Encode, Snapshot, Pack, Content Moderation, Video DNA, and Intelligent Thumbnail nodes.
+You can add different types of nodes, such as the Analyze, Encode, Snapshot, Pack, Content Moderation, Video DNA, and Intelligent Thumbnail nodes.
 For more information, see Workflow activities.

 trigger mode